I get distracted.

 That was it the creative cogs started whirring and I started sketching and so here are a couple of ideas for your perusal .

 The top one has somewhat of an unusual shape to it to enable the viewer to do something you can't do on most layouts and that is watch a train come towards you.
 It is an idea I'd like to experiment with some more at some time.
 It's something that can be done quite easily on small layouts but not many modellers choose to do it.
 I can only really think of three layouts that do this.
 One in 4mm scale is called Villiers Street, another is an N gauge layout (might be 2mm finescale though) that I forget the name of and I think I've seen a third one in 009.
+The second plan is a bit more conventional in that regard.
+The trains only pass across your field of view.

 Transfer points are not very exciting places really.
 There will be a big heavy crane to lift the flask off the wagon and on to a waiting lorry and vice versa.
 A security fence and a site office would just about complete things.
 In both plans I have tucked the crane away into the corner for two reasons.
 One it would help hide the fact that it doesn't work.
 Conversely, it would also simplify things if you did want to make it work.
 I did in fact work out some ideas for making the crane work but I don't know how feasible it is.
 The cleverer amongst you would have no problem in making a working crane.
 Scenically, Nuclear power stations are in remote places, Dungeness, Cumbrian coast, Welsh mountains.
 So there's a lot of scope for different scenic treatments.
 I opted for the overgrown rundown Trawsfynydd branch line.